qihongl/learn-hippo/README.md

 python vis-data.py
 ```

-Then train the models for in the low event similarity environment:
+Then train the models in the low event similarity environment:
 ```sh
 ./submit-sim3-2.sh
 ```